Predicting Future Correlations between Equities

 An example of controlling the context during the process of summarization can result in different interpretations as shown here.

 Context-controlled on-demand datasets are for customers in any industry benefiting from applications in AI or ML.
 Here’s a useful ‘Intro to Data Science for Managers’ for anyone needing a primer on how AI and ML algorithmic technology underpins just about every successful company or research effort today.
-Datasets result in products like Smart Baskets, algorithmically generated clusters of companies that share a theme or have hidden relationships with one another.
+Datasets result in products like Smart Baskets, algorithmically generated clusters of companies that share a theme or have hidden relationships with one another for the purpose of ‘information arbitrage’ in the area of analyzing the effect of global trends on publicly traded companies or research breakthroughs similar to methods like this https://youtu.be/ed2FWNWwE3I?t=2375 [minute 39:35] for the purpose of advanced NLP/NLU (Natural Language Processing/Understanding)

-Many customers have a single and goal: To leverage human language surrounding entities on the Internet to predict future correlations (or future price correlations) between them.
-For example, human language correlations between entities can exist between stocks & cryptocurrencies or global events & stocks or human DNA repair genes & pharmaceuticals in the context of space biosciences research.
-This process starts with advanced Natural Language Processing (NLP).
+Many data interpretation operations have a single and goal: To leverage human language surrounding entities on the Internet to predict future correlations (or future price correlations) between them.
+For example, human language correlations between entities can exist between stocks & global events & stocks or human DNA repair genes & pharmaceuticals in the context of space biosciences research.
+This process starts with advanced NLP and NLU.

 Here’s the import:

-NLP correlations can be used to predict future price correlations or correlations within a certain context.
+NLP and NLU correlations can be used to predict future price correlations or correlations within a certain context.

 Example 1.
 First, a dataset without context control based on general correlations in human language surrounding S&P stocks and cryptocurrencies